-Now the change to examples.txt that was previously committed in the turing2 repository is stored in a remote tracking branch named stash /master:
+Now the change to examples.txt that was previously committed in the turing2 repository is stored in a remote tracking branch named gitor ious/master:

+'''

-\$ git branch -a
+$ git branch -a

 master

 sketches

-remotes/stash/master
+remotes/gitorious/master

+'''

 You can analyze the remote tracking branch using the log and show commands.
 However, you should never directly modify a remote tracking branch.